alirezafrontend/search_github_users/README.md

-# 🔍 GitHub User Search & Analytics App
+# 🔍 GitHub User Search

 A production-ready frontend application for searching GitHub users and visualizing key profile insights.
 This project demonstrates real-world usage of GraphQL, data visualization, and modern UI architecture in a scalable React application.